What Felonies Disqualify You From Getting a CDL?

 Trucking is an immensely rewarding occupation filled with ample opportunities for personal enrichment and career advancement.
 If you’re hoping to hit the road alongside thousands of other truckers that keep our nation running, you’ll need to first obtain a commercial driver’s license, or CDL, before joining their ranks.

-If you have a criminal record, it may complicate the CDL certification process—that’s why it’s important to know off the bat what felonies disqualify you from getting a CDL and what steps you can take today to begin moving forward despite your challenging past.
+If you have a criminal record, it may complicate the CDL certification process—that’s why it’s important to know off the bat that while no felonies disqualify you from getting a CDL, it can complicate things.
+Here are the steps you can take today to begin moving forward despite your challenging past.

 The CDL Process: How it Works